 - Terms Apply

-Obviously, this doesn’t come close to the earnings you could get booking your travel with a card like the Chase Sapphire Reserve or The Platinum Card® from American Express.
-Although the Gold Delta SkyMiles Business Credit Card offers a great welcome bonus, it’s not necessarily a card you’ll want to keep in your wallet for day-to-day spending.
-However, if your main focus is to earn Delta SkyMiles and you don’t have other cards that earn a bonus in certain categories, it’s a good pick.
+Still, you can often receive a higher return with a card like the Chase Sapphire Reserve or The Platinum Card® from American Express.
+Although the Delta SkyMiles Gold Business Card offers a great welcome bonus, it may not be a card you’ll want to keep in your wallet for day-to-day spending.
+However, if your main focus is to earn Delta SkyMiles and you don’t have other cards that earn a bonus in certain categories, it’s a great pick.

 Delta was the leader in the nefarious trend of dynamic pricing, with United and American Airlines following suit.
 Delta doesn’t publish an award chart.
 Instead, the price for award flights varies day to day just like the price for cash tickets.

 This makes it hard to talk about how to use Delta miles in detail, and instead, we have to focus on pricing trends.
 A good way to see this variability for yourself is to look at the five-week calendar view when searching Delta awards.
 Take this example of one-way economy flights from New York (JFK) to London (LHR).
-Some days, the flights are as low as 25,000 miles, whereas other days, they’re 2.6x more expensive at 65,000 miles each way.
+Some days, the flights are as low as 25,000 miles, whereas other days, they’re more than 2.5 times more expensive at 65,000 miles each way.

 If you want to see this at its most extreme, look at some of Delta’s ultra-long-haul flights like Atlanta (ATL) to Johannesburg (JNB).
 Here, one-way business-class awards cost 465,000 miles, which is more than you would earn if you opened every single Delta credit card right now.

-Your best bet for stretching the value of your SkyMiles is to watch for Delta SkyMiles deals award sales.
-My personal favorite was the US to Australia for only 44,000 miles round-trip in economy.
+Your best bet for stretching the value of your SkyMiles is to watch for Delta SkyMiles deals.
+My personal favorite was a U.S. to Australia sale for only 44,000 miles round-trip in economy.
 Delta has really stepped up the pace of these sales, and we’re now seeing one or two domestic and international sales each month.